HarFProFour12/projectgen/README.md

 * Creates a ZIP file containing the Windows build
 * Uploads it as a GitHub Actions artifact

-I also use a Windows VM in UTM to test the generated `.exe`.
+I then used a Windows VM in UTM to test the generated `.exe`.

 ## Current Status

-ProjectGen is currently in active development.
+ProjectGen is currently shipped.

 What I've done so far: